quicwg/quic-v2/draft-ietf-quic-v2.md

 QUIC version 2 is meant to mitigate ossification concerns and exercise the version negotiation mechanisms.
 The changes provide an example of the minimum set of changes necessary to specify a new QUIC version.
+However, note that the choice of the version number on the wire is randomly chosen instead of "2", and the two bits that identify each long header packet type are different from version 1; both of these properties are meant to combat ossification and are not strictly required of a new QUIC version.

 Any endpoint that supports two versions needs to implement version negotiation to protect against downgrade attacks.

 # Conventions